akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Well!
 At last a lively hunt!”

-He lunged and caught the goose just as it snapped at the clerk's rear end.
+He lunged and caught the goose just as it snapped at the clerk’s rear end.

-At the sound of Goosie's distressed squawking, Beatrice burst into the hall, long hair flying and uncovered.
+At the sound of Goosie’s distressed squawking, Beatrice burst into the hall, long hair flying and uncovered.

 “Please don’t hurt Goosie!”